8 Unique Uses for Free Stuff From The Home Depot

 Paint Shake and Re-Tints

 This one isn’t weird so much as unexpected.
 If you bring your old paint to a Home Depot paint center, you can have it shaken up in their machines.
 This saves the effort of stirring up your old paint, but it also sets up another great service: paint re-tints.
-If you have paint you purchased at Home Depot and would like to make it a darker color, the staff at the paint department will adjust the color of your paint with and extra shot of pigment.
-This is a great way to get a tint in your primer, or to tweak the remainder of your wall paint, right before you do up an accent wall.
+If you have paint you purchased at Home Depot and would like to make it a darker color, the staff at the paint department will adjust the color of your paint with an extra shot of pigment.
+This is a great way to get a tint in your primer or to tweak the remainder of your wall paint.

 Paint Sample Projects

 The paint department at Home Depot is a gold mine when it comes to free items and services.
 And one of the most *ahem* colorful of these freebies is the extensive color sample selection.
 All of those beautiful sample swatches are free to take home.
 And sure, they’re helpful for making color selections, but they’re also beautifully colored, high-quality slips of paper.
-That means that they’re ideal raw material for all kinds of crafts, from cut paper to origami.
-Hop over to this list of 15 surprisingly cool DIY projects for paint samples, and we think you’ll get the urge to make something creative of your own.
+That means that they’re an ideal raw material for all kinds of crafts, from cut paper to origami.

 Flooring Sample Coasters

 If you prefer the look of ceramic tile, you can check to see if your local Home Depot gives out tile samples (not all locations do).
-If not, you can still usually pick them up for relatively little upfront cost.
-The ones in this tutorial were 45 cents each.
+If not, you can still usually pick them up for a relatively small upfront cost.

 Paint Stick Lint Cleaner

 Yet another weird use for the ever-versatile paint stick.
 Grab a rag and one of these handy wooden helpers to get a deeper clean on your dryer’s lint trap.
-Doing so will help your clothes dry faster and reduce the risk of a lint build-up fire-hazard.
-For a video on how to do this important cleaning task, just click through and follow the instructions.
+Doing so will help your clothes dry faster and reduce the risk of a lint build-up fire hazard.